Dragon in the Sky – Chasing a Total Eclipse

-We had made a calculated decision to cross the Channel in an attempt to maximise our chances of clear skies for what, to most people, is a once-in-a-lifetime opportunity – the main factors being the forecast UK weather and the likelihood of killer traffic jams into Cornwall, where the enthusiastic British masses would be gathering.
+We had decided to cross the Channel in an attempt to maximise our chances of clear skies for what, to most people, is a once-in-a-lifetime opportunity – apart from the poor UK weather forecast, we also wanted to avoid the killer traffic jams into Cornwall, where the enthusiastic British masses would be gathering.

 So Many Choices…

-There were other places we could have gone to; on this particular occasion, the Moon’s shadow would cut a broad swathe across our home sphere, first appearing in the Atlantic Ocean and gliding grandly across many parts of Europe, before occulting a sliver of Turkey, Iraq, Iran, Pakistan, India and finally disappearing over the Bay of Bengal.
+There were other places we could have gone to; on this particular occasion, the path of totality would first appear in the Atlantic Ocean then glide across many parts of Europe, the Middle East and North-West Asia before finally disappearing over the Bay of Bengal.
 All things beings considered, though, France was chosen as the best compromise.

 We had arrived at Calais on Sunday 8th August, to allow us an actual proper mini-break before the inevitable astrofrenzy of eclipse day.
-Our accommodation, the Hotel D’Amiens in Frévent, was chosen for its convenient location and served its B&B purpose without adding any frills.
-The next couple of days passed by gently enough, by taking in the sights, sounds and flavours of Chantilly and Senlis, whilst keeping a close eye on the news and weather forecast.
+Our accommodation in Frévent, was chosen for its convenient location and the next couple of days passed by gently enough, as we sampled the sights, sounds and flavours of Chantilly and Senlis – whilst keeping one eye firmly on the weather forecast!